 Six major roads converge in front of the doors, where a roundabout filters traffic while at its center is a massive statue by Pistoletto of a woman facing away from Porta Romana and another one on her head, facing back.

 To the right side of Porta Romana, you'll find an entrance into the Boboli gardens definitely worth using instead of heading to Palazzo Pitti as there never is a line here.
 Further to the right is a large gate that leads to the State Institute of Art, a startlingly beautiful entry road with massive oak trees arched gently in to form a canopy that frames the yellow structure in the distance.
 Lots of green and benches make this a perfect area to have a picnic if weather allows.

-The yellow building, currently undergoing restoration, was commissioned, not by the Medici as Brown writes in the book, but by the king of Italy when Florence was capital from 1865 to 1871 as the riding stables for the court since the royal court was housed right next door, in the Palazzo Pitti.
+The yellow building, currently undergoing restoration, was commissioned, not by the Medici as Brown writes in the book, but by the king of Italy when Florence was capital from 1865 to 1871 as the riding stables for the royal court, housed right next door in the Palazzo Pitti.
 The building has been the Institute of Applied Arts since the 1920s and in 2011 became a liceum of art.

 It's greatest treasure is the collection of over 3000 plaster casts of some of the most important sculptures and works of art in Florence and Italy.
-The "gipsoteca" is not open to the public but can be visited by reservation.
-If you have the time in Florence, the collection of works by Michelangelo, Raffaello and other masters is a great way to see many works by each artist all in one place!
+The "gipsoteca" is not open to the public but can be visited by calling and booking ahead of time.
+If you have some extra time in Florence, the collection of works by Michelangelo, Raffaello and other masters is a great way to see many works by each artist all in one place!